- Cemetery trusts must make a formal application to the department for approval to make or vary fees and charges for products and services.

 Trusts are also best placed to determine the appropriate level to set fees to meet their obligations under the Cemeteries and Crematoria Act 2003.

 The department’s role is to ensure that applications from cemetery trusts to increase their fees (outside the annual (CPI) increase) are consistent with government policy and the principles that underpin cost-recovery.
-These are outlined in the Department of Treasury and Finance .
+These are outlined in the Department of Treasury and Finance Pricing for value .

 Under section 42A of the Cemeteries and Crematoria Act, the Secretary has established the Guidelines for developing fees and charges for Class A cemetery trusts.
 For more information see the Download section on this page.